lambdaisland/cli/README.md

   as a positional argument rather than a flag.
 Note that the shell does its own backspace (character escape) handling, so in practice this means prefixing with two backslashes, e.g. `\\--foo`.
+- For flags that are expected to be passed multiple times, e.g. `-u foo -u bar`, set `:coll? true`, in that case you will always receive them as a vector, even if there is only one.

 You can also explicitly set which key to use with `:key`, as well as setting a specific `:value`, for instance: